Informed Random Partition Models with Temporal Dependence: Introduction

 \section{Introduction}

-Cluster analysis or unsupervised learning has become a popular tool to discover latent data structures.
-Several approaches that implement cluster analysis have emerged.
+\fq Cluster analysis has become a popular tool for discovering latent data structures. \qf Several approaches that implement cluster analysis have emerged.
 One is purely algorithmic, based on assigning individuals/units to groups based on a distance metric (e.g., $k$-means or hierarchical clustering).
 A second one incorporates probabilistic group assignment by way of a finite/infinite mixture model.
-From a Bayesian perspective using finite or infinite mixtures to carry out clustering has received considerable attention in the statistical literature.
-A prototypical application of this strategy involves the adoption of a model that can be expressed as the convolution of a continuous kernel $k(y\mid\theta)$ and a discrete random probability measure $G$ that can be represented as $G(\cdot)=\sum_{h=1}^H w_h\delta_{\theta_h}$ with $1< H\le \infty$.
-Here, $\theta_1,\ldots,\theta_H$ are i.i.d. from some distribution $G_0$ supported on a suitable space $\Theta$, and that are independent of the weights $\{w_h\}$, which are required to be a.s. non-negative and to satisfy $\Pr(\sum_{h=1}^H w_h= 1)=1$.
+Using finite or infinite mixtures to carry out clustering has received considerable attention in the statistical literature.
+A prototypical application of this strategy from a Bayesian perspective involves the adoption of a model that can be expressed as the convolution of a continuous kernel $k(y\mid\theta)$ \fq indexed by a parameter $\theta$, \qf and a discrete random probability measure $G$ that can be represented as $G(\cdot)=\sum_{h=1}^H w_h\delta_{\theta_h}$ with $1< H\le \infty$.
+Here, $\theta_1,\ldots,\theta_H$ are i.i.d. from some distribution $G_0$ supported on a suitable space $\Theta$, and are independent of the weights $\{w_h\}$, which are required to be a.s. non-negative and to satisfy $\Pr(\sum_{h=1}^H w_h= 1)=1$.
 The mixture model that so arises adopts the form $p(y\mid \{w_h\}, \{\theta_h\})=\int_{\Theta}k(y\mid\theta)\,dG(\theta)=\sum_{h=1}^H w_h k(y\mid\theta_h)$.
 Models based on such constructed mixtures have become quite popular in the Bayesian clustering literature, as mixture components are used to define different subsets in a partition.
 Under this approach, distributions on partitions are {\it induced} from the (in)finite mixture model.
 Some recent applications are given in \cite{ni-mueller-etal:20}, \cite{lijoi-prunster-rigon:23} and references therein.
-For recent reviews in Bayesian cluster analysis, see \cite{wadeReview} and \cite{grazian2023review}. \
+For recent reviews in Bayesian cluster analysis, see \cite{wadeReview} and \cite{grazian2023review}.

+A third Bayesian approach consists of modeling the partitioning of units into groups directly by way of a random partition model \citep[see, e.g., Chapter 8 in][]{MullerQuintana:2015}.
+This procedure allows the user to define probability models directly on partitions, compared to, e.g., cases where a partition is induced by the adoption of a discrete random probability measure as described above.
+This modeling approach has been shown to provide great benefit in, for example, the temporal evolution of random partition distributions when a sequence of partitions is available (a case we consider here); see a discussion of this in \cite{page_dahl_quintana:22}.
+Apart from being seemingly more coherent (i.e., the object of inferential preference is that which receives modeling attention), Bayesian random partition models allow practitioners to include prior information in the clustering more directly.